wulecia/DeepL-Breakers/README.md

   For the last two, change `freeze` and `experiment` variables to choose between [V2.2 or V2.3 model](#hate-speech-classification-models).

 Optional:
-- `new_features/features_cond_analysis.py` to perform a conditional analysis of the 13 features.
+- `new_features/features_cond_analysis.py` to perform a conditional analysis of tweets given the 13 features.
 - `hasoc_model_boosted/show_cm.py` to show the Top 1 confusion matrices of the results.
 - `hasoc_model_boosted/print_results.py` to print results.